 Pennsylvania's forests occupy more than half of the state.
 The majority of Pennsylvania's forests are privately owned, but most of the larger parcels are publicly owned by entities that include State Forests, State Game Lands, and a National Forest.
-All told, over 1 billion dry tons of standing timber are in the estimated 2.4 million dry tons of wood are used annually for energy in Pennsylvania, leaving significant amounts of unused wood available for use as fuel.
+All told, over 1 billion dry tons of standing timber are in the forests.
+The available annual harvest for energy, after protected and inaccessible land is removed from the analysis and usage for timber, paper, and other markets is subtracted, amounts to slightly over 8 million dry tons of wood, on an ongoing annual basis19.
+Currently, an estimated 2.4 million dry tons of wood are used annually for energy in Pennsylvania, leaving significant amounts of unused wood available for use as fuel.